LegacyServer/Local-Manifests/README.md

 # Local-Manifests
-All server manifests of common go here :)
+All server manifests of ResurrectionRemix common go here :)